the-full-stack/fsdl-text-recognizer/outstanding_tasks.md

 - [ ] improve accuracy everywhere we can

+- [ ] run a big sample experiment on the farm to generate data that i can show off on W&B

+- [ ] find solution to tensorflow vs tensorflow-gpu in Pipfile
+    - could set it to tensorflow-gpu in subset_repo, but then have to re-generate Pipfile

 - [ ] try using only lowercase characters: that will make emnist a better training experience, and probably boost emnistlines accuracies, too
     - [ ] or, can try class_weight in training

 ## Arjun

 Thursday:
 - [ ] go through everything as an attendee and make sure it all works